Lostech/AviSynth_Scripts/README.md

 PictureInPicture:	plugin with several Picture-in-Picture (PiP) and Picture-and-Picture (PaP) functions (smiliar to TV PiP/PaP)

+TextOverlay:		text overlay functions for e.g. for titles or subtitles

 Remark:
 Keep in mind that these scripts are no professional effect filters and work is still in progress. ;)